moderndatacompany/dataos.info/docs/resources/lens/data_sources/bigquery.md

 ## Prerequisites

-Before proceeding, ensure a secure connection to the source is established and metadata is extracted using the required resources:
+Before proceeding, ensure a secure connection to the source is established and metadata is extracted using the required Resources:

 - [Instance Secret](/resources/lens/data_sources/bigquery/#instance-secret): To secure source connection credentials.
 - [Depot](/resources/lens/data_sources/bigquery/#depot): To set up a connection with the source.